PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 Hopefully this has given you a little taste of how Indigo works.
 Next you could try:

+1. Modifying this demo to choose a random coloured circle using the `Dice` instance in the `FrameContext`.
-1. Sticking with the sandbox and trying out other features - perhaps take a look at the [examples](https://github.com/PurpleKingdomGames/indigo-examples/tree/master/examples) for ideas?
+2. Sticking with the sandbox and trying out other features - perhaps take a look at the [examples](https://github.com/PurpleKingdomGames/indigo-examples/tree/master/examples) for ideas?
-2. Switch to a different entry point (`IndigoDemo` or `IndigoGame`), and see if you can modify the example above to fit.
+3. Switch to a different entry point (`IndigoDemo` or `IndigoGame`), and see if you can modify the example above to fit.
 Could you make use of the view model?
 You'd probably only need one scene, but how would it be set up?
-3. Try porting the code above to a `SubSystem` - what will the relationship between the main game and the subsystem be?
+4. Try porting the code above to a `SubSystem` - what will the relationship between the main game and the subsystem be?

 We hope you enjoyed creating something - however simple - that was visual, interactive and fun in Scala, and we look forward to seeing what you create next!